DavidVentura/blog/blog/raw/cursed-vdso/POST.md

 incomplete: false
 ---

-We found a bug on Python's `Event` object: if the system's clock moved backwards while an `Event` was being waited on, it would seemingly hang "forever".
+We found... unexpected behavior on Python's `Event` object: if the system's clock moves backwards while an `Event` is being waited on, it will seemingly hang "forever".

 ```python
 Event.wait(5)  # time moves backwards during these 5 seconds